 But, I have to confess: before winning the trip to Hawaii, I wasn’t in favor of even going.
-While my husband kept an eager eye, multiple times a day, on our place in Young Living’s Drive to Win contest, I kept reminding him that we weren’t going, even if we won the trip.
+While my husband kept an eager eye, multiple times a day, on my place in Young Living’s Drive to Win contest, I kept reminding him that we weren’t going, even if I won the trip.

 I pictured a painfully long plane ride (this part turned out to be true!), obnoxious commercialism, too much time away from the children, and the temptation to spend more money than we should.
 I also wasn’t in favor of sitting on a crowded beach with a bunch of naked tourists.
 Yes, this was pretty much the extent of how I pictured a Hawaiian vacation.

 So, I can honestly say that I absolutely did not try to win this trip.
-We were just doing what we always do – sharing with others about the amazing benefits of essential oils and helping our team to do the same.
+I was just doing what I always do – sharing with others about the amazing benefits of essential oils and helping our team to do the same.
 But that alone resulted in ranking 19 out of the 60 Drive to Win winners.
 So, after looking into my husband’s eyes and seeing palm trees swaying in the wind, I agreed to go…to please him.
 What I didn’t realize was how much the trip would bless me too!